-The Company recognizes revenue for services provided to schools and industrial worksites, for physical or occupational therapy services, and athletic trainers and gym membership fees, which are also included in net revenues in the consolidated statements of operations.
+The Company recognizes revenue for services provided to schools and industrial worksites, for physical or occupational therapy services, and athletic trainers and gym membership fees, which are also included in net revenues in the consolidated statement of operations.
 Contract terms and rates are agreed to in advance between the Company and third parties.
 Services are typically performed over the contract period and revenue is recorded as the services are rendered.

-The Company had disaggregated revenues for the periods ending December 31, 2018 and 2017 as follows:
+The Company had disaggregated revenues for the year ended December 31, 2018 as follows:

-2018 2017

-Physical Therapy \$ 165,210,146 \$ 150,272,630
+Physical Therapy \$ 165,210,146

-Industrial Injury Prevention Services 29,305,636 12,882,791
+Industrial Injury Prevention Services 29,305,636

-Other 6,442,903 6,980,683
+Other 6,442,903

-Total \$ 200,958,685 \$ 170,136,104
+Total \$ 200,958,685